mamytema/pythongame/README.txt

-PYTHON IDLE GAME V.0.0.2-indev
+PYTHON IDLE GAME V.0.0.3-indev
 This is a mainly test game.
 Please see the FAQ if you have any questions.

 To start the game: double click start.py file

 UPDATES:
+v.0.0.3
++ 2 new upgrades
++ debug menu
++ new loading and saving format
++ redid most of the game code
+v.0.0.2
++ alot of bug fixes
++ help menu
 v.0.0.1
-+game opened to github in a private project.
++ game opened to github in a private project.

 CREDITS:
 mamytema - making this game